 Let’s not forget the progress that can be made to our Scope 1 and Scope 2 emissions too.
 We switched to a 100% renewable energy source to power our London office several years ago, and there’s a whole host of small changes we can make to help us work towards our carbon footprint reduction goal.

 We’re truly committed to reducing the environmental impact of AS&K, and we find it important to work with clients and suppliers who share this commitment.
 With so much change taking place in the world today, we hope that the medical communication and education community will embrace the opportunities to reduce our environmental impact and continue to create a better world for future generations.
+For more information about our commitment please read our Press Release.

 5–6 Underhill Street